mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

   at their fingertips.
 Search nearby restaurants, niche shops, and whatever else is in relative distance to your location.

 ## Application
-* A computer software that enables a computer to perform a certain task
+* An Application is a computer software that enables a computer to perform a certain task
 * For example, a payroll application, which issues monthly checks to employees
-* For example, a MapReduce application, which identifies duplicate records
+* For example, a MapReduce application, which identifies and eliminates duplicate records
 * For example, an Spark application, which finds close and related communities in a given graph
 * For example, an Spark application, which finds rare variants for DNA samples

 ## Data sizes